-The Department of Medical Student Education in Psychiatry located at the New York State Psychiatric Institute is responsible for approximately 500 medical students in a psychiatry curriculum at the Columbia University College of Physicians & Surgeons that extends throughout the four years of medical school.
-Dr. Janis Cutler, Professor of Clinical Psychiatry, is Director of the division and Dr. Kelli Harding, Assistant Professor of Clinical Psychiatry, is the Assistant Director.
+The Department of Medical Student Education in Psychiatry located at the New York State Psychiatric Institute is responsible for approximately 700 medical students in a psychiatry curriculum at the Columbia University College of Physicians & Surgeons that extends throughout the four years of medical school.
+Dr. Janis Cutler, Professor of Clinical Psychiatry, is Director of the division.

-The five-week Psychiatry Clerkship encompasses the following sites: CUMC/Psychiatric Institute, Creedmoor Psychiatric Center, and St. Luke’s/ Roosevelt Hospital.
+The five-week Psychiatry Clerkship encompasses the following sites: CUMC/Psychiatric Institute, Allen Hospital, Creedmoor Psychiatric Center, Rockland Psychiatric Center and Harlem Hospital.
 Clinical work is mainly located on inpatient services.
 Students follow assigned patients, participating in their daily care, including writing progress notes, with close attending and resident supervision.
 Clinical work also includes several hours per week in outpatient adult and child psychiatry settings.
-All students are on-call 2-3 times in the CUMC psychiatric emergency room.
+All students are on-call in the CUMC or Harlem Hospital psychiatric emergency rooms.
 In addition to their clinical assignments, all students participate in six hours per week of seminars that address core topics, including treatment (pharmacologic and psychotherapeutic) and child psychiatry.

 The department offers a number of.
 Students can choose a purely clinical elective or can have a research experience ranging from a basic science to a clinical setting.